 Offset printing is the traditional and conventional online printing method and has changed very little in the past century.
-Digital printing is a sector with rapidly evolving technology and new technical advancements every year, so there is a constant growth of new options and features for commercial printing.
+Digital printing is a sector with rapidly evolving technology and new technical advancements every year.
+There is a constant growth of new options and features for commercial printing.
 It has also introduced some confusion for customers and graphic designers on what is possible, better or best practise.
-Since the right choice of printing method depends on several factors specific to the job or product you want to create, and understanding of the advantages or disadvantages of digital and offset printing is definitely helpful.
-In the following, Chilliprinting will give you an overview of what you need to know to decide on digital vs offset.
+The correct printing method depends on the job you need, it is useful to understand the advantages and disadvantages.
+Chilliprinting will give you an overview of what you need to know to decide on digital vs offset.

 Offset Printing Pros

-- High image quality: It takes time to set up an offset printing machine, but this in turn guarantees a continuous quality.
+High image quality: It takes time to set up an offset printing machine, but this in turn guarantees a continuous quality.
 You can expect the first and last sheet of an entire print run to look identical.
 With a professional offset printer, you can also do a follow-up print run and expect identical results under the same parameters.

-- In the past, offset printing required making a film from your design to create a printing plate.
+In the past, offset printing required making a film from your design to create a printing plate.
 Today, most offset printers use a computer-to-plate system, which further speeds up the process and has increased quality even more.

-- Offset printing works with a wide range of materials and printing surfaces, including paper, wood, cloth, metal, leather, rough paper, plastic and PVC as well as thick cardboard or super thin materials (“bible paper”).
+Offset printing works with a wide range of materials and printing surfaces, including paper, wood, cloth, metal, leather, rough paper, plastic and PVC as well as thick cardboard or super thin materials (“bible paper”).
 Offset printing can create products such as PVC business cards, scratch cards or even scratch’n’sniff cards.

 Offset Printing Cons

-- Not suited for small print runs, unless you’re willing to assume a relatively high cost for the making of the plates and machine set up.
+Not suited for small print runs, unless you’re willing to assume a relatively high cost for the making of the plates and machine set up.
 Depending on the type of print product, a minimum number might be 500 or 1,000 (for products such a business cards or flyers).
 Fortunately, ChilliPrinting specializes in offset print runs of cheap posters from 100 units starting at just $99.

-- Due to setup and maintenance, the turnaround of offset print jobs may be longer than their digital counterpart.
+Due to setup and maintenance, the turnaround of offset print jobs may be longer than their digital counterpart.
 For urgent jobs, digital may be best, but if you have 24 hours, offset provides the highest quality results.

 What Is Digital Printing And How Does It Work

-Whereas inkjet and thermal printers directly print on the media, laser printers commonly use a transfer ribbon and static electricity to transfer the toner onto the paper, after which it is fixated using heat.
+Whereas inkjet and thermal printers directly print on the media, laser printers commonly use a transfer ribbon and static electricity to transfer the toner onto the paper, after which it is set using heat.
 The static electricity and heat are the reason sheets can leave the laser printer charged and slightly warped.